GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 [mock](https://pypi.python.org/pypi/mock) is mocking library for Python.
 It will be included in Python as standard package from Python 3.3.
-However, since this sample application uses Python 2.7, it needs to be set up.
+However, since the application uses Python 2.7, it needs to be set up.

 Download mock-1.0.1.tar.gz from
 [download page](https://pypi.python.org/pypi/mock#downloads).